d-kozak/enticing/index-server/SPEC.md

         canExtend: boolean
     }
     ```
- * /index
+ * /config
-    * set new index directory to use for queries
+    * change index configuration
     * POST
     ```javascript
     requestPayload = {
         directory: string, // which directory the query
-        indexName: string // what index the data belong to }
+        corpusName: string // what index the data belong to }
     ```